Communicating Properties of Quantum States over Classical Noisy Channels: Shadow Tomography-Based Communication

 \subsection{Encoder}

 In STT-UEP, the encoder applies shadow tomography \cite{aaronson2018shadow}, followed by an UEP scheme tailored to the transmission of classical shadows \cite{huang2020predicting, elben2023randomized}.
-Accordingly, the encoder first selects a set of unitary transformations $\{U_s\}_{s=1}^S$, which are used to pre-process each copy of the quantum state prior to a measurement in the computational basis.
+Accordingly, the encoder first selects a set of unitary transformations $\{U_l\}_{l=1}^L$, which are used to pre-process each copy of the quantum state prior to a measurement in the computational basis.
 This pre-processing step effectively changes the measurement basis.

-For each unitary transformation $U_s=U_{s,1} \otimes \ldots \otimes U_{s,n}$, with $\otimes$ denoting the Kronecker product (see, e.g., \cite{os}), we restrict each local unitary $U_{s,i}$ to the subset $\{I, H, HS^{\dagger}\}$ of the single-qubit Clifford group, where $H$ is the Hadamard gate and $S$ the phase gate.
+For each unitary transformation $U_l=U_{l,1} \otimes \ldots \otimes U_{l,n}$, we restrict each local unitary $U_{l,i}$ to the subset $\{I, H, HS^{\dagger}\}$ of the single-qubit Clifford group, where $H$ is the Hadamard gate and $S$ the phase gate.
 As shown in Table I, this choice corresponds to measuring each qubit in one of the Pauli bases $\{Z, X, Y\}$, respectively.
-Each unitary $U_{s,i}$ is chosen independently and uniformly.
+Each unitary $U_{l,i}$ is chosen independently and uniformly.

-For each $i$-th copy of quantum state $\ket{\psi}$, the encoder first chooses a unitary $U_i$ uniformly at random from the described ensemble $\{U_s\}_{s=1}^S$, and then apply it to the $i$-th copy of the quantum state, resulting in the transformed state
+For each $i$-th copy of quantum state $\ket{\psi}$, the encoder first chooses a unitary $U_i$ uniformly at random from the described ensemble $\{U_l\}_{l=1}^L$, and then apply it to the $i$-th copy of the quantum state, resulting in the transformed state

 The encoder then measures the transformed quantum state $\ket{\phi_i}$ in the computational basis, obtaining the bits $\boldsymbol{b}_i = (b_{i,1}\ldots, b_{i,n})$ with probability

 where $|\boldsymbol{b}_i\rangle = \ket{b_{i,1}}\otimes \ket{b_{i,2}} \otimes \dots\ket{b_{i,n}}$ and $b_{i,j} \in \{0, 1\}$ for all $j = 1, \dots, n$.